Understanding and Predicting the Memorability of Outdoor Natural Scenes

 \subsection{Understanding the memorability and our DeepNSM model}

 In this section, we first focus on understanding the memorability of outdoor natural scenes.
 That is, we analyze the reason why scene category is an effective feature for memorability prediction and what makes an outdoor natural scene image memorable.
-Then, we investigate and visualize the internal representation learned by our DeepNSM model to understand how the DeepNSM model works to predict memorability.
+Then, we investigate and visualize the internal representation learned by our DeepNSM model to understand how our DeepNSM model works to predict memorability.

 \textbf{Scene category.} Brown \textit{et al.}, \cite{brown1977memorability} investigated that the memorability of items has relationship with word frequency.
 The memorability of outdoor natural scenes may be also related to the frequency of scenes to appear in daily life.
-Therefore, we made statistics of the word frequencies for the 71 scene categories shown Fig. \ref{fig:scenecat} in using Google Books Ngram Viewer\footnote{https://books.google.com/ngrams/}.
-We follow the Fig. \ref{fig:scenecat} to rank the categories in descent order of their memorability, and average word frequencies are shown in Table \ref{tab:fre}.
+Therefore, we make statistics of the word frequencies for the 71 scene categories shown in Fig. \ref{fig:scenecat} using Google Books Ngram Viewer\footnote{\url{https://books.google.com/ngrams/}}.
+We follow the Fig. \ref{fig:scenecat} to rank the categories in descending order of their memorability, and the average word frequencies are shown in Table \ref{tab:fre}.
 We can see from Table \ref{tab:fre} that the 20 categories of the highest memorability scores occur with the least frequency of $4.036\times10^{-4}\%$.
 That is, the scenes that rarely occurs are easiest to be memorized.
-This is probably because that people have rarely seen these kinds of scenes, and therefore these scenes are more likely to attract humans' attention and leave deeper impression in mind.
 For example, in Fig. \ref{fig:Figure 1}, aurora is uncommon (word frequency = $0.337\times10^{-4}\%$) compared with desert (word frequency = $17.672\times10^{-4}\%$), lake (word frequency = $20.747\times10^{-4}\%$), etc., and it is also rarely seen in daily life, making it more memorable than other three categories.
-In conclusion, the scene category is an effective feature maybe because that different categories of scenes appear in humans' life with different frequency, leading to different levels of attraction to human beings when looking through the outdoor natural scene images.
-Hence, when designing the magazine covers or posters, using images with uncommon scenes that are infrequently seen in daily life may help to attract people's attention and leave deep impression in people's mind.
+In conclusion, the effectiveness of the scene category feature for predicting memorability is probably because that different categories of scenes appear in human life with different frequency.
+As a result, the outdoor natural scenes which appear with low frequency do not collide with previous similar memory, and thus they are easy to be memorized by human brain.
+Hence, when designing the magazine covers or posters, it is helpful to use images with the natural scenes that are infrequently seen in daily life, for leaving deep impression in people's mind.